kevinweaver/web3-hackathon-template/README.md

 cp .env.example .env
 ```

-Open `.env.local` and set the following values:
+Open `.env` and set the following values:

 - `ANVIL_FORK_URL`: The RPC that your local chain will initially fork from.
 We suggest setting up an Alchemy Sepolia node for this.
 - `ETHERSCAN_API_KEY`: Your Etherscan API Key for deployed contract verification.